eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Hide/Show Shortcuts Toolbar
 ---------------------------
-Hides the shortcuts superior toolbar if visible, or reveal it otherwise.
+Hide the shortcuts superior toolbar if visible, or reveal it otherwise.

 Customize Shortcuts Toolbar
 ---------------------------
-Allows to show or hide independently the shortcut buttons in the shortcut toolbar.
+Allow to show or hide independently the shortcut buttons in the shortcut toolbar.

 Hide/Show Left sidebar
 ----------------------